army-of-one/generoo/README.md

 #### Variables

-Variables are values that you would like to change in a single place in the configuration but that don't require user input.
+Prompts are an _optional_ field in the template configuration that allows the user to set values in the configuration that don't require user input.

 #### Prompts

+Prompts are an _optional_ field in the template configuration that allows the user to set the inputs that are captured when goal is being run.

 Prompts will capture information from the user of the tool.